sumamazaeem/90daysofdevops/week6/journal.md

 #### Problem:
-Frequent code changes, depended on Q/A team. errors keep accumulating. dev team needs to rework and fix the bugs and error. not fast possible as test is done manual and inter team dependicies
+Frequent code changes, depended on Q/A team. errors keep accumulating. dev team needs to rework and fix the bugs and error. not fast possible as the test is done manually and inter-team dependencies

 #### Solution: